-Many of the small business owners that I work with are not trying to build a national brand.
+Many of the heart-centered entrepreneurs in my circles aren’t necessarily trying to build a national brand.
 Often, they won’t even need to market their products and services outside of their own geographical area.
 But, of course, they would like to have their message reach more potential clients.
 Face-to-face networking is always key to building a small business.
 Getting to know people as individuals, learn about their work, their hobbies, their passions, builds a foundation for a casual relationship.
 Every interpersonal interaction essentially is networking.
 Experiencing someone’s personality gives you a tool to use when you are deciding whether or not this is someone you would refer a friend to for their service or product.

 To help fine-tune your social media conversations outside of your personal sphere, it may be helpful to search out others with similar or related businesses or interests and find the ones that resonate with your own personal style or views.
 Once you do find these folks, you can follow them on their own platforms, listen, learn and engage with them when appropriate.
 Find folks who are using their personal brand well, and learn from them.e something valuable to add to the conversation, do so in a positive and helpful manner.
 This establishes you as a thoughtful contributor